Quick answer

 Texas Tattoo Studio Requirements at a Glance

-• Bloodborne pathogen training: Required before applying
+- Bloodborne pathogen training: Required for every artist before they work

-• First aid/CPR certification: Required for all artists
+- First aid/CPR certification: Required for all artists

-• Inspection: Your studio must pass a DSHS health inspection before opening
+- Inspection: Your studio must pass a DSHS health inspection before opening

-• Timeline: Expect 4 to 8 weeks from application to approval
+- Timeline: Expect 4 to 8 weeks from application to approval

-• Insurance: General liability required; some landlords also require professional liability
+- Insurance: General liability required; some landlords also require professional liability

 You’ll also need local permits depending on your city or county.
 Austin, Houston, Dallas, and San Antonio each have their own zoning and business permit rules on top of the state requirements.
 Don’t assume the state license covers everything.
 Check with your city’s planning department before you commit to a location.